mccoderpy/discord.py-with-message-components/docs/api/events.rst

     By default, this prints to :data:`sys.stderr` however it could be overridden to have a different implementation.

-    :param command: The :class:`SlashCommand`/:class:`SubCommand`, :class:`MessageCommand` or :class:`UserCommand` in wich invocation the exception was raised.
+    :param command: The :class:`SlashCommand`/:class:`SubCommand`, :class:`MessageCommand` or :class:`UserCommand` in which invocation the exception was raised.
     :type command: :class:`ApplicationCommand`
     :param interaction: The interaction that was invoked
     :type interaction: :class:`ApplicationCommandInteraction`